wso2/docs-is/en/identity-server/next/docs/deploy/security/enable-hsts.md

 ## Enable for Console

-If the `HttpHeaderSecurityFilter` element is available in the `<IS_HOME>/repository/conf/tomcat/console/WEB-INF/web.xml` file as shown below, it implies that security headers are by default configured for the WSO2 Management Consoles of all of your profiles.
+If the `HttpHeaderSecurityFilter` element is available in the `<IS_HOME>/repository/conf/tomcat/console/WEB-INF/web.xml` file as shown below, it implies that security headers are by default configured for the WSO2 Identity Server Consoles of all of your profiles.
 However, in a production deployment, Strict-Transport-Security needs to be explicitly enabled by replacing the default <init-param> values of the `HttpHeaderSecurityFilter` filter.

 Following is the default filter configuration.